DHC Coordinated Scholarships

 Missoula, MT 59812.

-The annual application deadline is the last Friday in March for scholarships to be awarded in the next academic year.
-Specific information can be found by downloading the application below.
 All students who complete a research project funded by a Watkins Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.
 The deadline for the 2019 application is Monday, April 15, 2019

 Undergraduate Research Awards will support up to ten student/faculty research teams.
 These awards are open to any undergraduate at the University of Montana-Missoula.
 Each successful student applicant will receive an undergraduate research scholarship of $500-$1,500 per semester.
 The program is intended to provide selected students (sophomores through seniors) the opportunity to spend the academic year apprenticing with a faculty mentor; learning from and assisting with faculty research activity; and planning, developing, and carrying out his or her own undergraduate research project with the guidance of that faculty mentor.

 The Davidson Honors College offers Study Abroad Scholarships toward the cost of a study abroad experience.
 Funds are available for study abroad programs and for IE3 Global Internships anywhere in the world.
-Only Davidson Honors College students are eligible for these awards.
-Application deadline: November 15th (for winter session and spring semester) and the last Friday in March (for summer and autumn semester).
-To apply for this scholarship, download and submit the DHC Study Abroad Scholarship Application below.
+Only DHC students are eligible for these awards.

 The Davidson Honors College awards up to ten Jane Buttrey Memorial Scholarships each year to outstanding Juniors who demonstrate both academic excellence and financial need.
 These awards typically range in value from $1,000 to $1,500.
 This scholarship is open to all University of Montana-Missoula students who meet the scholarship criteria.
-All applicants must attain Junior status (60-90 credits) by autumn semester of their scholarship year; major or minor in the humanities or social sciences in the College of Arts and Sciences; have earned a cumulative GPA of at least 3.4 at the time of application; and demonstrate financial need as determined by the Financial Aid Office.
-The application deadline is April 15th each year for scholarships to be awarded in the following academic year.
-To apply for this scholarship, download and submit the Jane Buttrey Memorial Scholarship Application below.
+All applicants must attain Junior status (60-90 credits) by autumn semester of their scholarship year; major or minor in the humanities or social sciences in the College of Arts and Sciences; have earned a cumulative GPA of at least 3.4 at the time of application; and demonstrate financial need.